vigenere92/gitlab_status/README.md

     $ gem install gitlab_status

 ## Usage
-You can use gitlab_status with -v, --verbose to get individual response times.
+You can use gitlab_status with -v, --verbose to get individual response times for each request as well.
 ```
 gitlab_status -v
 ```